 5. Projects eligible for consideration under the College's summer research grant program are not eligible for this program.

-- Please contact your department's IT liaison if you are proposing a project that involves educational technology.
-Liaisons should be involved in the process as early as possible to make sure that technical elements of the project are achievable.
+6. Please contact your department's IT liaison if you are proposing a project that involves educational technology.
+Liaisons should be involved in the process as early as possible to make sure that

-Participants in a May Seminar will each received a stipend of $500 per week, or the equivalent for a different period of time.
+7. Participants in a May Seminar will each receive a stipend of $

-Please contact Joel Schwartz at [[jxschw]] with any questions.
+Please contact the Charles Center with any questions.